mackenzie-norman/mdbu/readme.md

 # TODO
 before I add more functionality I need to upstream and figure out the (libpytunes)[https://github.com/liamks/libpytunes] and see if they will accept my PR.

-then I want to clean up the UI, right now I am just throwing windows at the layout and I think this is bad.
+[] then I want to clean up the UI, right now I am just throwing windows at the layout and I think this is bad.
 (I know this is bad)
+[] add a spotdl link to just burn directly from spotdl [] add an option for not using itunes

-next I would like to add a music player so that you can make sure the songs are correct before burning - maybe even after converting to WAV?
+[] next I would like to add a music player so that you can make sure the songs are correct before burning - maybe even after converting to WAV?